Guide last updated by Alice Tyson, November 2022

 We also recommend the following online research guides for foreign jurisdictions.

-Session laws are published in the Journal Officiel de la République Française.
-Legifrance makes available the laws published in the Journal Officiel for free (1947 to date).
+Statutes and regulations are published in the Journal Officiel de la République Française.
+The Journal Officiel is published daily and is cited as J.O.
+The Legifrance website makes available the laws published in the Journal Officiel from 1947 to date.
 Texts from June 2004 to date are certified with an electronic signature.
-A dedicated search page for the Journal Officiel is available at https://www.legifrance.gouv.fr/initRechExpTexteJorf.do?from=legi.
+The print version of the Journal ceased in 2015.

 Of historic interest, IALS has the Bulletin des lois (1789-1931).

-IALS Library regularly receives updated versions of the Code Civil and the Code Pénal, in addition to many other compilations of French law published by Dalloz.
+IALS Library regularly receives updated print versions of the Code Civil and the Code Pénal, in addition to many other compilations of French law published by Dalloz.
 The series is known as "Codes Dalloz" (formerly "Petits Codes Dalloz") and around 20 current volumes are available.
 These are easily recognised by their red covers, and many previous editions are in the reserve collection.
 The codes offer a systematic and thematic treatment of the current law and are the best starting point to identify the law on a particular topic.
-The Codes Dalloz can also be a good source of law which is not code.
-They include many relevant pieces of legislation (lois, ordonnances, décrets, arrêtes, etc) as well as summaries of relevant jurisprudence (case law) and references to doctrinal writing.
+Despite the name, the Codes Dalloz can also be a good source of law which is not code; they include many relevant pieces of legislation (lois, ordonnances, décrets, arrêtes, etc) as well as summaries of relevant jurisprudence (case law) and references to doctrinal writing.

 Here is a selection of citations to French legislation.
 The reference in brackets in each citation is to the Journal Officiel de la République Française.
 This series is not held by IALS Library, but it is available free on Legifrance.